Accredited by Ristekdikti

-The editors of SinkrOn ensure that all submitted manuscripts being considered for publication undergo peer-review by at least two reviewers who are expert in the field.
+The editors of SinkrOn ensure that all submitted manuscripts being considered for publication to undergo peer-review by at least two reviewers who are experts in the field.
 The Principal Editor is responsible for deciding which of the manuscripts submitted to the journal will be published, based on the validation of the work in question, its importance to researchers and readers, the reviewers’ comments, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
 The Editor may confer with other editors or reviewers in making this decision.

 Editors evaluate submitted manuscripts exclusively on the basis of their academic merit (importance, originality, study’s validity, clarity) and its relevance to the journal’s scope, without regard to the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
 Decisions to edit and publish are not determined by the policies of governments or any other agencies outside of the journal itself.
 The Principal Editor has full authority over the entire editorial content of the journal and the timing of publication of that content.